PeppeL-G/course-material/src/courses/client-server-communication/project-work.md

     const locationHeader = response.headers.get("Location")
     return response.json()
 ).then(function(bodyAsJsObject){
-    // ...
+    // Handle the body in the response here ...
 }).catch(function(error){
-    // Called when something goes wrong :(
+    // Handle all different type of errors here...
 })
 ```